dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/signalr.md

 When the client detects that the connection has been lost, a default UI is displayed to the user while the client attempts to reconnect.
 If reconnection fails, the user is provided the option to retry.

 To customize the UI, define a single element with an `id` of `components-reconnect-modal`.
-The following example places the element in the layout page:
+The following example places the element in the layout page.

 `Pages/_Layout.cshtml`: